 Most weight gains usually happen because people are unaware of how many calories they should consume in one day.

-Let us suggest one of the essential Kale recipes if you are on a journey to lose weight.
+Let us suggest one of the essential Kale recipes if you are going to lose weight.

-- Half cup of almond Greek or plain Greek yogurt
+- Half a cup of almond Greek or plain Greek yogurt

 - One teaspoon of honey